 Federal government operations are generally dynamic, in that, for example, shipborne or groundbased radar operations only occur at certain times and on certain frequencies.
 With some exceptions, CBRS must protect government operations only where, when, and on the frequency at which the systems are operating.
-There are four methods used to determine these parameters:
+There are three methods used to determine these parameters:

-• ESC.
+- ESC.
 ESC sensors are deployed to cover specific DPAs.
 The ESC system will determine when operations are occurring in a specific DPA, and at what frequency or frequency range.
 The DPA is considered to be "active" on that frequency range.
 The ESC then provides this information to any SAS that is subscribing to that ESC network.
 Activity in coastal DPAs, and some inland DPAs, is detected by ESC.
-DPAs that are ESC-activated are referred to as "E-DPAs," meaning ESC-activated DPAs.
+DPAs that are ESC-activated are referred to as "E-DPAs," meaning ESC-activated DPAs. - Informing Incumbent Portal.
+The federal government may schedule operations in certain inland DPAs, in given frequency ranges, by way of a portal, similar to an online calendar.
+SASs automatically connect to the portal on a regular basis and protect any DPAs during scheduled activities.
+Such DPAs are referred to as "P-DPAs," meaning portal-activated DPAs.
+The portal data are only for the use of the government incumbents and SASs and are not public.